 Dr. Sarwer also maintains an active program of research on the psychological aspects of physical appearance.
 Along with Dean Laura Siminoff and Dr. Heather Gardiner in the College of Public Health, he is involved in three projects funded by the Department of Defense investigating the psychosocial experiences of American military veterans who have suffered devastating injuries that could leave them as candidates for vascularized composite allotransplantation (VCA) procedures, otherwise known as face and hand transplants.
 Dr. Sarwer also is currently involved in a project looking at the relationship between traumatic brain injury, impulsivity, and substance misuse in young adult athletes.

-Sarwer is currently Editor-in-Chief of the new journal, Obesity Science and Practice.
+Dr. Sarwer is the founding Editor-in-Chief of the journal, Obesity Science and Practice.
 He also serves as an Associate Editor for both Health Psychology and Obesity Surgery; consulting editor for Plastic and Reconstructive Surgery; and serves on the editorial boards of several other journals.
-In 2016, he was named to the editorial board of the The American Psychologist.
+In 2020, he was Co-Editor of a special issue of the The American Psychologist dedicated to obesity.

-Dr. Sarwer has published approximately 200 papers and book chapters based on his research.
+Dr. Sarwer has published over 250 papers and book chapters based on his research.
+He has served as editor of three books: Psychological Aspects of Reconstructive and Cosmetic Plastic Surgery (2006); Presurgical Psychological Screening (2014); and The ASMBS Textbook of Bariatric Surgery (2014).
 A gifted teacher and presenter, he has served as an invited or keynote speaker to a number of regional, national, and international meetings.